 The event sounds like an incredible experience, so I asked Noura about how she identifies tattoo artists for inclusion at the event or if there was any application or requirement artists had to demonstrate to participate in the event.
 Her response was, “participation at the event is open to tattoo artists with a strong work ethic, good art, and positive energy.”
 Tattoo artists, if that sounds like you and you are looking for a reason to travel the Lebanon Tattoo Festival is the place for you.

 What about those of us who aren’t tattoo artists or who aren’t sure about getting a tattoo?
 I asked Noura what her best advice was for people considering a tattoo and her answer is great!
 “The first thing to do is to research the tattoo artist and check out his/her work and most importantly check to see how the work healed.
 Visit the artist’s shop, communicate with the artist, when you visit the shop, look at the hygiene levels and overall cleanliness.
 Choosing the right tattoo artist is key.”
-This is great advice as I have seen a lot of bad ink out there and worse seen some “horror stories” of tattoos gone wrong in that they didn’t heal well or properly.
+This is great advice as I have seen a lot of bad ink out there (and overheard people asking about how to get rid of them – googling “laser tattoo removal cost” must be on the rise) and worse seen some “horror stories” of tattoos gone wrong in that they didn’t heal well or properly.

 Another thing to consider is how your skin heals.
 For example, some people are prone to getting keloids which while not necessarily prohibiting you from getting a tattoo can result in complications during the healing process.
 The best thing to do is to research, ask the right questions of the right people, and not to be in a rush to get the work done.